 How do websites detect bots?

-Websites have developed numerous methods and techniques to detect and block bot traffic.
+Websites have developed numerous methods and techniques to detect bot traffic and block it.
 From simple daily encountered CAPTCHAs to complex measures, they all help to reduce the exposure to bots:

 - Following the parameters on web analytics can indicate bot traffic on a website: